mmikowski/powercss/README.md

   This would better support isolated web feature components, e.g. one for a chat feature, one for a comment feature, etc.
   Deleting a cascade should remove the associated stylesheet(s).
-  Write the double-buffer stylesheet only as needed.
+  Write the double-buffer stylesheet elements only as needed.

 ## Similar Projects
 [absurdjs][5], [responsive.j$][6]